Connect with others who understand.

 Citrus Fruits

 Vitamin C is an antioxidant that helps protect eye cell damage and may reduce the risk of AMD.
-Oranges, lemons, limes, and other citrus fruits are excellent sources of vitamin C. To get a vitamin C boost, try a squeeze of lemon or lime in your water or on top of a salad.
+Oranges, lemons, limes, and other citrus fruits are good sources of vitamin C. To get a vitamin C boost, try a squeeze of lemon or lime in your water or on top of a salad.

 Nuts